MicrosoftDocs/appcenter-docs/docs/gdpr/diagnostics-delete.md

 Locate the install ID for the diagnostics logs that contain personal information.
 Learn more in the [application install ID documentation](install-id.md).
 Now that you have the install IDs, you can delete the diagnostic data.

-## You don't have a mapping of your user IDs to install IDs
+## You have a mapping of your user IDs to install IDs

 If you keep a mapping between your user IDs and their App Center install IDs, you can directly use them to block and delete the data of interest.